 Superman is planning on rubbing his secret seasonings on a beef or pork loin roast and throwing it on our smoker bright and early on Christmas morning.
 I know, he’s a keeper.
 By taking care of the main meat, he sure takes a lot of pressure off of me.
 This isn’t much of a recipe … I’m not much help on this one.

 Not to brag, but he’s also famous for his Christmas morning breakfast casserole (that he puts together the night before and sticks in the fridge for me).
-No hating, y’all.
+I’m spoiled, I know.
 Maybe I’ll convince him to share his amazing breakfast casserole recipe with us on Christmas morn!

 Green bean casserole